Commitment to Conservation

 Whales can’t attend policy hearings or submit comment letters, so the PWWA represents their interests, and the interests of other Salish Sea wildlife, whenever possible.

-Research Partnerships
+Research

 The PWWA is proud to provide data and images to numerous research organizations in an effort to better understand and protect local wildlife.
 Wildlife biologists often have limited resources and can’t spend much time in the field.
-Our experienced crew members, many with backgrounds in marine biology or environmental science, have a year-round presence on the water and are often the first to locate and identify local whales.
-We document births, injuries, entanglements, or interesting behaviors and shared our observations with local research partners.
-Thanks to contributions from the PWWA, scientists are better able to monitor whale behavior and health over time.
-In addition to whales, the PWWA has also made important contributions toward studies on pinnipeds, porpoises, otters, and seabirds.
+Our members, however, many with backgrounds in marine biology or environmental science, have a year-round presence on the water.
+We’re often the first to document births, injuries, entanglements, or interesting behaviors and we share our observations with local research partners.